jovibor/HexCtrl/README.md

 ```

 ## [](#)Data Modes
-Besides the standard classical mode, when **HexControl** just holds a pointer to some array of bytes in memory, it also has additional advanced modes it can be running in.
+Besides the standard classical mode, when **Hex Control** just holds a pointer to some array of bytes in memory, it also has additional advanced modes it can be running in.
 Theese modes can be quite useful for instance in cases where you need to display a very large amount of data that can't fit in memory all at once.

 These modes are ruled over through the [`enMode`](#ehexdatamode) member of [`HEXDATASTRUCT`](#hexdatastruct).